cockpit-project/cockpit/pkg/systemd/README-realmd.md

     $ sudo hostnamectl set-hostname my-server.domain.com

-**BUG:** If your domain is an IPA domain, then you need to explictly add a service before Cockpit can be used with Single Sign on.
+**BUG:** If your domain is an IPA domain, then you need to explicitly add a service before Cockpit can be used with Single Sign on.
 The following must be done on the computer running Cockpit.
 [realmd bug](https://bugzilla.redhat.com/show_bug.cgi?id=1144292)